 Noticeable increase in prices.

 I have made some notes each day on all of our Nepalese treks.
-That way you won’t forget what the photos don’t tell you.
+This helps me remember what the photos don’t tell me.
 My first note mentions a problematic stomach the morning we left Monjo.
-We were trekking independently meant we could leave when we wanted to, also taking into account the advice of the porter guide.
-Although it is best to leave your lodge early to get whatever sun there is later in the day before it disappears behind large mountains it doesn’t mean you have to leave when its still dark.
+Trekking independently meant we could leave when we wanted to, but still taking into account the advice of the porter guide.
+Although it is best to leave your lodge early to to maximise on the sun before it disappears behind mountains later in the day.
+It doesn’t mean you have to leave your lodge when its still dark.

 Sometimes First Impressions of a Place Are Not the Best